anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 (RCL 'Proper 26'.)

-Omitted if All Saints' Day falls on a Sunday, or if it is observed as All Saints' Sunday.
+Displaced if All Saints' Day falls (or is celebrated) on a Sunday.

 Year A